Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - Why would that matter?
 Because memes denote territories.
 	- Parallels can be seen in propaganda used to indoctrinate the masses in order to uphold the idea of national boraders. aka noetic territorialisation, leading to real territorialisation.
 	- What is the significance of the message?
 Is it genuinly bringing joy to the world? or is there something insideous there.
 Intention thus matters.
-	- In the digital landscape, algorythm denotes mental boarders.
-	- The generality or the specifity of the meme matters as the scope denotes boundaries of the territory; or the in/out group border.
+	- In the digital landscape, algorythm denotes mental boarders and groups then use memes to denote their boundaries.
+The generality or the specifity of memes articulate the groups ; or the in/out group border.
 - Society of the spectical
 -
 - How can memes be used with measure and appropriation?